Critical Path For A Successful Tales of the Cocktail Seminar

 Run through the Powerpoint and speaker notes with each panelist one last time.
 Confirm how you will introduce each panelist, what their title is, check that all the social-media “handles” are accurate, and tell your panelists at what stage of the seminar the tasting/cocktails will begin.

-Connect your laptop to the cables in the seminar room and check that the Powerpoint works, including any audio/video you will be using, and your wireless remote works.
+Go to your seminar room and hand over your USB to the A/V department and check that the Powerpoint works, including any audio/video you will be using, and your wireless remote works.

 Coordinate with the room supervisor as to when people are let in, confirm if you would like the room supervisor to introduce the seminar or if you will do it yourself.